 There are both pros and cons of joining a larger federation.
 Doing so can have both economic and security benefits.
 The hope is that the positive development in Somalia in the long term may also benefit Somaliland’s development, but this presupposes that Somaliland does not stand outside the process.
 It can, of course, also lead to the fact that there are battles about boundaries and anything else that may come from it.

-In this context, it is positive that representatives of clans with primary affiliation in Somaliland participated in the Somali election and have chosen Somaliland’s representatives to the federal government and to Parliament.
+In this context, it is positive that representatives of clans with a primary affiliation in Somaliland participated in the Somali election and have chosen Somaliland’s representatives to the federal government and to Parliament.

 We judge by the government that recognition of Somaliland would not benefit the Somali peace process, and we see no need to reconsider our attitude to the matter.
 I have received this question and interpellation on this topic before.